UMAprotocol/UMIPs/UMIPs/umip-179.md

 <!-- todo: Complete this section -->

 Note:
 - Deposits with disparate output tokens (i.e. where the outputToken is not the equivalent of inputToken on the destination chain) are explicitly not eligible for slow fills.
-Any instances of `V3SlowFill` for non-equivalent tokens shall be ignored.
+Any instances of `RequestedV3SlowFill` events for non-equivalent tokens shall be ignored.

 # Recommendations
 - Proposers are responsible for detecting and mitigating incorrect or inconsistent RPC data.
 Proposers should take steps to validate the correctness of their RPC data before proposing.